 To understand the anatomy of lumbar radiculopathy, one must first visualize the anatomy of the lower back.

-The lumbar spine consists of five large vertebrae (L1 -L5).
+The lower back (lumbar spine) consists of five large bones (L1 -L5).
 Between these bony structures lie the intervertebral discs, which serve as shock absorbers.
 Each disc is composed of a tough, fibrous outer layer called the annulus fibrosus and a soft, gelatinous center known as the nucleus pulposus.
 Because the spinal cord ends in the upper lumbar region, the lower canal is filled with a bundle of nerve roots known as the cauda equina.
 These individual nerve roots exit the spinal column through small openings called the intervertebral foramina.

 A disc herniation occurs when the nucleus pulposus breaks through the outer ring, physically pressing against the nerve.
 However, the anatomy is further complicated by the fact that the inner disc material is highly inflammatory.
 When it touches the nerve root, it triggers a chemical “burn,” causing the nerve to swell.
 Because the nerve is trapped within a rigid bony tunnel, this swelling further cuts off the tiny blood vessels that supply the nerve with oxygen.
 This lack of oxygen (ischemia) is the anatomical reason for the “pins and needles” and numbness often felt in the leg.